This form is to collect information to help plan for your stay in hotel quarantine.

 Travellers intending to leave Australia within 14 days of arrival

-Overseas travellers who intend to leave Australia within 14 days of their arrival in Victoria (such as maritime crew) may be allowed to leave for overseas before completing 14 days of mandatory quarantine.
+Overseas travellers who intend to leave Australia within 14 days of their arrival in Victoria (such as maritime crew) may be allowed to leave for overseas before completing 14 days of hotel quarantine.

-Before obtaining an exemption, you must not be showing any symptoms of coronavirus (COVID-19) and you must still stay in quarantine accommodation until your departure.
+Before obtaining an exemption, you must not be showing any symptoms of COVID-19 and you must still stay in quarantine accommodation until your departure.

 While you are in quarantine